lohitkolluri/Portfolio-Website/README.md

 # Portfolio Website

-This repository contains the source code for my personal portfolio website.
-The website showcases my projects, skills, and provides a way for others to get in touch with me.
-It is built using Vite.js, HTML, CSS, and React, and is deployed using Azure Static Web App.
+**Brief Overview of the Project:**

-You can access the live website at [https://lohitkolluri.tech](https://lohitkolluri.tech).
+- A user-friendly portfolio website showcasing my projects, skills, and providing a way for others to get in touch.

 ## Features